 As a whole, the subwatershed is affected by the high percentage of imperviousness.
-While some areas are expected to exhibit serious problems, others have impervious levels that imply the possibility to maintain high levels of water quality and general waterbody health.
+Most areas are expected to exhibit moderate to serious problems, and protection actions should be tailored toward preventing further deterioration and reducing pollutant loads, where possible.

 While short-term actions for areas most affected by impervious surfaces are related to minimizing existing problems, the long-term outlook for these areas can be geared towards restoration if the right steps are taken.
 However, one of the purposes of the ICM is to identify streams that are outside of the severe impacts of imperviousness, so that limited resources can be funneled towards the protection of these resources.
 This approach is much more cost-effective than trying to restore streams severely degraded by high levels of imperviousness.